-Military & Veterans
+Therapy for Military and Veterans

 Our practice holds a special place in our hearts for service members, military spouses, and dependents.
 A few of our counselors are military spouses themselves, and deeply understand the challenges and joys of living a military lifestyle.
 At Renewed Wellness we cannot wait to help you thrive on the military journey!

-Trauma and Military Families: Therapy for Military Families in North Carolina Can Help
+Trauma and Military Families: Therapy for Military Families in North Carolina can Help

-If you are a service member or military spouse, you have likely heard the word “trauma”.
+If you are a service member or military spouse, you have likely heard the word “trauma.”
 Usually, when we think of trauma in a military context, we only think of the service member.
 While trauma is an undisputed reality for our service members, spouses and families often face their own traumas within the military lifestyle.

 Therapy for Military Spouses in North Carolina